 - Writing programs in recursive style instead of using loops can be bit intimidating.

-- Writing pure functions are easy but combining them with rest of application and I/O operations is the difficult task.
+- Writing pure functions are easy but combining them with the rest of the application and I/O operations is a difficult task.

 - Immutable values and recursion can lead to decrease in performance.

 - It is needed where concurrency or parallelism is required.

 Fact: Whatsapp needs only 50 engineers for its 900M users because Erlang is used to implement its concurrency needs.
 Facebook uses Haskell in its anti-spam system.